01. Enrollment of the first emigrants to Brazil

 In November 1907, KOKOKU SHOKUMIN KAISHA (Imperial Colonization Company) was a rising emigration company which saw the possibility of emigrating to Brazil, and signed an agreement with the high official of the State of São Paulo to transport 1,000 migrant families per year.
 The Brazilian side demanded a family immigration expecting for them to set up on the farms for an extended period, not as a temporary job for them to soon return.
 There was also the condition to arrive in Brazil by May, the season of coffee harvesting.

 The Imperial Colonization Company obtained permission from the Ministry of Foreign Affairs in February 1908, then started the enrollment process for emigration, but already being impossible to arrive in May, obtained the consent of the State of São Paulo to postpone the arrival to June and instead hastily sought the enrollment of a thousand people.
-The search for emigrants focused on Okinawa Prefecture that had experience in subtropical agriculture, a similar climate to São Paulo, as well as the experience of sending emigrants abroad among others.

 According to a newspaper article, the departure from the Port of Naha was scheduled to be around April 8, but considering the advertisement for the enrollment of emigrants were still published on March 29, we can notice there were less interest than expected.